ndcbe/optimization/org/semester_project.md

 **Introduction** (1 paragraph):
 1. Motivate the project and provide context for an interdisciplinary audience.
-2. Project type A or B: What are you trying to accomplish with optimization?
+2. Option 2 (new Pyomo example) or Option 3: What are you trying to accomplish with optimization?
-3. Project type C: Why is the algorithm important?
+3. Option 2 (new algorithm): Why is the algorithm important?
 What type of problems is it used for?
-4. Project type D or E: What skills do you anticipate your educational material will help future classes master?
+4. Option 1: What skills do you anticipate your educational material will help future classes master?
 Why is this important?
-5. What is the final deliverable for this project?
+5. All: What is the final deliverable for this project?
 What defines “success”?

 **Details** (1/2 to 1 page):